April 1, 2023

 According to the team, an understanding of the fundamentals will help increase energy production efficiency, create new materials and better understand interactions in the quantum world.

-Although we interact with macro objects, buttechnology is already stepping over the nanoscale and moving on.
-Recently, scientists have developed a quantum battery model that can work without energy loss.
+Although we interact with macro objects, buttechnologies have already stepped beyond the nanolevel and are moving further.
+Recently, scientists have developed a model of a quantum battery that can operate without loss of energy.